 (b) where the amount of the reduction exceeds the amount that the debtor, but for the reduction, would have become liable to pay to the credit provider, the amount of the excess is a debt payable by the credit provider to the debtor.

-88. Relief for minor errors
+88. Court may dismiss charges of offences under s.
+3(4), 43, 59, 61 or 64 in some cases

 In a prosecution for a contravention of section 3(4), 43, 59, 61 or 64 the court may, without proceeding to conviction, dismiss the charge if it is satisfied —

 (a) that the contravention was unlikely to deceive or operate to the disadvantage of a party to the relevant contract; and